 (a) Enforcement by City.
-Where prompt compliance with the provisions of this chapter is not forthcoming, the The Department may take any appropriate enforcement action to ensure compliance, including but not limited to the following:
+The Department may take any appropriate enforcement action to ensure compliance, including but not limited to the following:

 The Department may issue an administrative citation pursuant to Chapter 1.28 of the Berkeley Municipal Code.
 The amount of this fine shall vary based on the provision of this chapter violated, as specified below: